keratin/authn-rb/README.md

 Use `Keratin::AuthN.subject_from(params[:authn])` to fetch an `account_id` from the session if and only if the session is valid.

-### Logging Out

-Send users to `Keratin::AuthN.logout_url(return_to: some_path)` to log them out from the AuthN server.
-If you use [keratin/authn-js](https://github.com/keratin/authn-js), you might prefer the logout functionality there as it can also take care of deleting the cookie.

 ### Modifying Accounts